tw7649116/SMURF/README.md

 **min_read_freq** - minimal required frequency for a read per region to pass the low frequency reads filter.

-**min_read_count** - minimal required count for a read per region to pass the low frequncy reads filter.
+**min_read_count** - minimal required count for a read per region to pass the low frequency reads filter.

 **nMM_cut** – maximal number of mismatches allowed when matching reads to k-mers.